Skip to main content

 Insertion Mutations

-The resulting protein may be abnormal or nonfunctional, leading to cellular dysfunction and potentially contributing to hereditary or developmental disorders.
-Repetitive insertions can exacerbate genetic instability, making this mutation type particularly significant in medical genetics.
+Aberrant protein products may be nonfunctional or toxic, leading to cellular dysfunction and contributing to hereditary or developmental disorders.
+Repetitive insertions increase genomic instability, making them highly relevant in genetic research and clinical evaluation.

 Duplication Mutations

-Sections of DNA are copied one or more times, creating extra genetic material.
-While sometimes benign, duplications can interfere with normal gene dosage, causing protein overexpression and contributing to disease development.
-Their impact depends on size and gene content.
+Duplication mutations arise when sections of DNA are copied one or more times, creating extra genetic material.
+This can alter gene dosage, result in protein overexpression, and influence cellular pathways, sometimes leading to disease phenotypes.
+The phenotypic effect depends on the size of the duplication and the functional importance of the duplicated genes.

 Frameshift Mutations